 Where was the DSA?

-The DSA was first informed of its member company’s deceptive marketing practices by TINA.org in June of 2016 when the trade association was bestowing a marketing/sales campaign award on Nerium.
+The The Direct Selling Association (DSA) is the national trade association for direct selling companies. was first informed of its member company’s deceptive marketing practices by TINA.org in June of 2016 when the trade association was bestowing a marketing/sales campaign award on Nerium.
 After the DSA failed to take any public action against the company at that time, TINA.org attempted once again to reach out to the DSA via its Ethics Code Administrator in May 2017 explaining that: